n-fisher/cookiecutter-rimworld-mod-development/README.md

 - Release mode
   - About-Release.xml is copied to "{{cookiecutter.mod_name}} - Release/About/About.xml" and does not include the "- Dev Mode" tag in its title
   - Building utilizes scripts to create or update the Release version of the mod.
 Solely the essential files are copied into a separate Release mod folder for a storage-optimized version of the mod

+## Optional Debug Save Profile
+Feeding a filepath (either absolute "C:\" or relative to the root game folder) to `skippable_debugsavedatafolder` will create a new/load an existing Rimworld save data folder, including having different world saves, mod lists, and settings profiles, specifically when ran in debug mode.
+Perfect for maintaining a debug mod test/development environment and then testing the release version on mature saves with other mods!

 ## Accident Forgiveness
 - Edits in either generated temporary About.xml file (release or debug) won't get overwritten as long as the About-$Version.xml file it was copied from is not updated